-Hermit crabs are nocturnal animals, which allows them to avoid exposure to the sun.
-Overheating is an ever-present risk for hermit crabs, so the tank’s temperature must be monitored.
+Hermit crabs are nocturnal animals, allowing them to avoid sun exposure.
+Overheating is an ever-present risk for hermit crabs, so the tank’s temperature must always be monitored.

 A temperature above 80 degrees Fahrenheit is too hot for hermit crabs.
 Warning signs of overheating include diurnal activity, leaving the shell, a musty smell, and brown liquid discharge.